FixTweet/FxTwitter/README.md

 ### How come embedding takes so long / is not working in Telegram?

 Telegram's embedding servers sometimes never even send us a request to embed a URL, possibly due to their servers being overloaded.
 If you have a link that is broken you can try one of FixTweet's other domains (`fxtwitter.com`, `twittpr.com`) or use [Webpage Bot](https://t.me/WebpageBot) to try to clear the cache of the embed.

+### Why do video embeds look different on Discord?

+Discord hides the text when videos are attached to a website embed.
+As a result, we have to mess around with other parameters to display embeds correctly.

 ### What if I don't want FixTweet to combine my post's images together with multi-image?